PhoenixTales/phoenix-docs/lore/gods.md

 Beliar is associated with the night, the shadows, the moon, with dreams, the imaginative, and with death and demons.
 So he is revered by all who deal with death (hangmen, gravediggers), with those who operate at night and those who hide.
 Thieves and the haunted, those who try to escape or those involved in shady business.
 He is prayed to by those who seek revenge; those who are cursed or want to curse; those who are afraid or want others to fear them; those who are in sorrow or completely abandoned or banned.
 He is also associated with harvest due to its traditional associations.
 As Innos is associated with the spoken, Adanos with the written word, so is Beliar with the unspoken, unwritten, with all hidden thoughts, feelings and ideas, and with silence.
 He is associated with occultism (in the sense of dark, hidden practices) as well as with anarchy and chaos.
 And - very importantly - he is associated with mining, as the miners work in the dark, seeking for hidden ore (literally "stars of the earth" in the old language) in the shadows.

-Gods and Time/Cycles:
-As Innos and Beliar are seen to be responsible for day and night, the day and night cycle is seen as a constant flow between the dominance of these two aspects.
-Allegorically the sun may be seen as being born at dawn and wins over the darkness.
-That the darkness is just there to reveal the light, for it to "stand out" (which is the literal meaning of existence).
-The night may be seen as a veil thrown over the world at dusk to bring silence.
-Dawn is like the rise of Innos, Dusk like his conscious retraction.
-Innos and the day are associated with activity and work, while the night for most people is associated with inactivity and rest - but just as important.
-Adanos could be imagined as playing a role in the transition inbetween; as if he helps at dusk and dawn (imagine the image of the sun rising at the horizon from the water at dawn or sinking down into the earth at dusk), Adanos playing a mediator role or being responsible for this exchange to bring balance.

-In this way, Adanos may also be associated with time and *change* in general.
-For the magic in our universe and our understanding of the *Elementary Arcanum*, this may play an important role, as water may have to be involved in any kind of change including movement and transmission.

 ```
 TODO: Add metaphors regarding other cycles (year, seasons etc.)
 ```